-Course description (from State ACGM): Anatomy and Physiology I is the first part of a two-course sequence.
-It is a study of the structure and function of the human body including cells, tissues and organs of the following systems: integumentary, skeletal, muscular, nervous and special senses.
+Course description (from State ACGM): Anatomy and Physiology 2 is the second part of a two-course sequence.
+It is a study of the structure and function of the human body including the following systems: endocrine, cardiovascular, immune, lymphatic, respiratory, digestive (including nutrition), urinary (including fluid and electrolyte balance), and reproductive (including human development and genetics).
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
-The lab provides hands-on learning experience for exploration of human system components and basic physiology.